NapoleonTheCake/notificatorro/README.md

 - This app will never track you in any way.
 It does what it does, nothing more.

 #### Future plans:
+- !!! find out why SharedPreferences are not working with some devices.
-- fix delayed notifications feature.
+- !!! fix delayed notifications feature.
 - Add clear field and notifications button.
 - Add persistent notification feature:
 	- Add switcher to show/hide notification.